Wednesday, April 24, 2024

 Thed went home and slept uneasily for the night and spent the next two months in the horrors of a nightmare involving his wife's execution.

-This one he'd seen and were one of Lynelee's bright red locks.
-She'd died two weeks ago after fleeing prior to her conviction.
+He'd seen the owner of this hair strand as it was one of Lynelee's bright red locks.
+She'd died two weeks previous after fleeing her conviction.
 The Wytch Hunters had pursued her finding her only one hour after their pursuit had started.
 The law had stated that if a Wytch had fled conviction or trial, they were automatically guilty.
 The death penalty was visited upon her on the spot and a lock of her beautiful red hair taken for the trophy by Panrick.

 Panrick had been the hunter who'd proposed that the absence of good weather and the bad crops were the results of Thed's wife singing to the chickens every afternoon.
 Also it was likely that the same singing was responsible for Thed's higher yield of eggs.
 The investigation had started shortly thereafter as a result and much of the evidence and testimony was provided by Panrick at the trial.
 Panrick had also attended his wife's execution and now here too was Panrick's trophy necklace with a lock of his deceased wife's hair.
 Thed assumed correctly that Panrick was now dead and that if he turned the necklace into the deputy, he would become a suspect in his murder.
 If both Panrick's and Dannias' necklaces were found, he would be wrongly convicted and join his wife shortly thereafter.
 Someone was letting him know that they'd been killed in retribution for his wife's death.